This month, this song is haunting me.

 The American church panicked as Obama legalized gay marriage, which many evangelicals saw as a direct violation of the Christian scriptures and their own religious beliefs.
 Many Christians also took issue with Obama’s approach to health care, foreign policy, the environment, and federal spending.

 Many Christians railed against these policies, maligned Obama, and feared for the future of the nation.
-However, many of them also grappled more deeply with their understanding of biblical sexuality, prayed more strongly for our …
+However, many of them also grappled more deeply with their understanding of biblical sexuality, prayed more strongly for …

 I write a lot of small group Bible study curriculum, and in the process I work with many different churches, different pastors, and different perspectives.
 One of my favorite clients is a preacher in Atlanta who leans toward the “spirit-filled” side of the spectrum and often talks to his congregation about God’s favor.
 He encourages his church members to pray for God’s favor in their families, their business dealings, and their health.

 Sometimes I question the theology of those prayers.
-Sometimes I question whether I am brave enough to pray …
+Sometimes I question whether I am brave enough to …

 I love to anticipate things.